3LawsRobotics/3laws/docs/sources/first_time_use.rst

 All configurable fields are available through a series of pages in the Control Panel.
 The following sections will describe each tab in the Control Panel in detail.

-..
-For in-depth guides on how to optimize the Supervisor for your application, refer to the :doc:`Application Guides<application_guides>` section.